CreepySasquatch/CreepyHDR/pages/HDR-with-ReShade-for-Dummies.md

 Generally speaking, HDR will look better on an OLED display when compared to a VA or IPS panel.

+## What is a nit?

+A nit is a unit of brightness, specifically measured as candelas per square meter (cd/m²).
+It is important to know the maximum brightness value of your display when configuring HDR shaders, as this will often be used for shader settings that mention "target brightness" or "output brightness".
+You can find your display's maximum brightness value by looking up your display's spec sheet (literally Google ***display model*** spec sheet and it should be one of the first results).

+{% include callout.html type="tip" content="It's common for display manufacturers to list the SDR and HDR maximum brightness separately.
+SDR brightness doesn't usually exceed 300 nits whereas HDR maximum brightness can be anywhere from 400 to over 1000 nits or possibly even higher."%}

 ## Does ReShade work with HDR?

 Generally speaking, most ReShade shaders are not compatible with HDR;